Quedlinburg: Media, literature, and film

 The Mitteldeutsche Zeitung (Central German Newspaper) maintains a local newsroom in Quedlinburg.
 In addition, the newspapers SuperSonntag (SuperSunday), Wochenspiegel (Weekly Mirror), and Harzer Kreisblatt (Harz District Newspaper) are published locally.

 The local public broadcaster is Mitteldeutscher Rundfunk (MDR; Central German Broadcasting), whose regional office is located in Halberstadt.

 Regionalfernsehen Harz (RFH; Harz Regional Television) broadcasts on the local cable television network.

 A number of novels have been set in Quedlinburg and the surrounding area, such as Wilhelm Raabe's Der Schüdderump.
 The first part of Theodor Fontane's novel Cécile (1887) takes place in Quedlinburg and Thale, as do the various novels of Dorothea Christiane Erxleben and Julius Wolff's The Robber Count: A Story of the Harz Country (1884).
 Other novels set in the area include Gerhard Beutel's Der Stadthauptmann von Quedlinburg (1972), Helga Glaesener's Du süße sanfte Mörderin (You Sweet, Gentle Murderess; 2000), and ten novels by Christian Amling about the fictional private investigator Irenäus Moll.

+The 2018 award-winning board game The Quacks of Quedlinburg is set in a medieval market town like Quedlinburg.